panagiotagrosdouli/DynNav/README.md

 ## 17. Theoretical Background

 This section briefly anchors the framework in its relevant prior art.
-Per-contribution references are in the deep-dive PDFs.
+Per-contribution references are in each module's documentation.

 **Uncertainty-aware navigation.** The framework draws on belief-space planning (Platt, Kaelbling, Lozano-Pérez) and on partially observable MDP formulations.
 Recent work — notably DYNUS (Kondo et al., 2025) and Map-Predictive Motion Planning (Katyal et al.) — frames the same challenge: trajectories planned under nominal assumptions can become unsafe at any moment because the agent cannot predict ground-truth futures.
 DynNav's response is to make every layer's uncertainty explicit and consumable by the layer above.

 **CVaR-style planning.** Conditional Value-at-Risk is a coherent risk measure standard in finance (Rockafellar and Uryasev).
 In safe robotics it has been used to replace expected cost with expected cost in the worst α-fraction of outcomes (Chow, Tamar et al.).
 C03 implements a risk-weighted A\* variant that augments edge cost with a CVaR penalty.

 **Formal safety constraints, CBFs and STL.** Control Barrier Functions (Ames, Xu, Tabuada) certify forward invariance of a safe set via affine constraints on the control input.
 Signal Temporal Logic (Maler, Nickovic) allows time-bounded specifications.
-C18 composes both: the STL monitor produces a Boolean safety signal, the CBF layer minimally edits the commanded action to maintain forward invariance.
+C18 composes both: the STL monitor produces a Boolean safety signal, and the CBF layer minimally edits the commanded action to maintain forward invariance.
+The guarantee is at the level of the action filter, not the whole stack.

 **Reinforcement learning trade-offs.** On-policy PPO (Schulman et al.) is preferred for its trust-region stability; twin-critic estimators (TD3, Fujimoto et al.) mitigate the over-estimation bias of max-over-noisy-Q targets.
 Curriculum learning (Bengio et al.) trades early-stage performance for late-stage capability on tasks that are otherwise unreachable from a cold start.